mitotic/graphterm/docs/virtual-lab.rst

 --------------------------------------------------------------------------------------------

-Open the URL provided by the instructor (usually of the form ``http://hostname.domain:8900``) in your web browser.
+Open the URL provided by the instructor (usually of the form ``http://hostname.domain``) in your web browser.
 Then type in the user name and the access code.
 If you are creating a new account, you will need to enter the *group access code* obtained from your instructor.
-If you have a *Google GMail* account, you can choose to link it to your GraphTerm server account for password-less logins.
+Select a user name that will be meaningful to the instructor, like your first initial followed by your last name (all lower-case), e.g., ``jsmith`` for Jim Smith.
+If you have a *Google GMail* account, you can choose to link it to your GraphTerm server account for password-less logins by clicking the *Google Auth* button.

 *Note:* If the URL is of the ``https//...`` form, you may encounter warning messages about untrusted certificates, and be asked to make an